 - Client communications— send clips to investors, partners and customers.
 This is done electronically via email blast featuring a custom PDF with logos of the media and their headlines or forwarding media monitoring mentions with live links.

 - Business proposals— quote from your media clippings to add credibility to your proposals.
-“Push” prospects who on the fence to work with you.
+This can provide the push you need for “Push” prospects who are on the fence about working with you to work with you.

 - Office display— frame media articles in your office/reception area.
 This will “prime” clients, partners or new staff waiting to see you.